 The European bison

 Convincing the largest and heaviest land mammal to become part of the band was not difficult for the band founders.
 The European bison (or wisent) is an absolute herd animal and its long shaggy hair is just made for wild metal headbanging.
 From the musical perspective, the two to three-metre-long animal is an absolute heavyweight.
 With its roaring voice, the giant bovine is perfectly suited as the lead singer of the Growling Creatures.
 The wisent has plenty to growl about.
 Free-ranging wisents were extinct in Germany until 2013, when eight wisents were released into the wild in the Rothaar Mountains - the home territory of the Krombacher brewery - to preserve the population.
-In 2008 and 2014 the European wisent species was named Animal of the Year - and this year it will certainly be joined by the title "Newcomer of the Year 2022".
+In 2008 and 2014 the European wisent species was named Animal of the Year.

 The brown hare